-Below you’ll find recommended questions that birthparents and adoptive parents may consider asking one another during an adoption match meeting.
+Below find recommended questions that birth parents and adoptive parents may consider asking one another during an adoption match meeting.

-BP=Questions that a Prospective Birth Parent might ask a prospective adoptive couple.
+BP=Questions that a Prospective Birth Parent might ask a prospective adoptive family.

 The Decision to Adopt

-AP: Tell us a little bit about what has brought you to looking at a placement plan for your child?
+AP: Tell us a little bit about why you are looking at a placement plan for your child?
 What has the adoption process been like for you so far?
 What are some important things that you want to have included in your adoption plan?